futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

-Assuming we have SSH access to two MS Windows machines, `mswin1.remote.org` and `mswin2.remote.org`, everything works the same as before, except that we need to also specify also argument `rscript_sh = "cmd"`;
+Assuming we have SSH access to two MS Windows machines, `mswin1.remote.org` and `mswin2.remote.org`, everything works the same as before, except that we need to specify also argument `rscript_sh = "cmd"`;

 ```r